MarkTakken/kf2vecFSW/README.md

 ```
 python main.py query -input_dir ../toy_example/test_kf  -model ../toy_example/train_tree_models -classes ../toy_example/test_results  -o ../toy_example/test_results
 ```

-To scale the backbone phylogeny by a factor before splitting into subtrees.
-This step is OPTIONAL but might be helpful:
+To scale the backbone phylogeny by a factor before splitting into subtrees:
 ------------
+This step is OPTIONAL, but might be helpful in practice
 ```
 python main.py scale_tree -tree ../toy_example/train_tree_newick/train_tree.nwk  -factor 100
 ```
 This step scales all branch lengths in backbone phylogeny by a specific factor (x100 in the example above).
-Software adds suffix `rFACTOR` (_r100.0) to the original phylogeny filename and saves the output into the same directory.
+Software adds the suffix `rFACTOR` (_r100.0) to the original phylogeny filename and saves the output into the same directory.

 To test with chunked input on toy dataset (updating):
 ------------